 Season in a nutshell

-Schmidt pushed his charges to the limit in 2015/16 and their efforts were rewarded with sixth place and a guaranteed spot in next term's UEFA Europa League group stage.
+Schmidt pushed his charges to the limit in 2015/16 and their efforts were rewarded with and a guaranteed spot in next term's UEFA Europa League group stage.
 Indeed, Mainz have never enjoyed a better campaign in their 111-year history.
 Schmidt has a knack of getting the best out of his players, transmitting his untamed passion for the game while helping them improve at the same time.